second-state/wasmedge-rustsdk-examples/run-wasm-app-from-host/tutorial.md

 #### Initialize the default wasi module

-Here is a thing to be noticed that, to use the `wasi` interface, it is required to initialize the `wasi` module in the current `Vm` instance before using the interfaces.
+Here is a thing to be noticed: to use the export functions in the default wasi module, it is required to initialize the default wasi module with the necessary arguments specified by users.
+In this example, we just pass three default values `None` to the `initialize` method.

 ```Rust
 ...